Feds expand probe into Facebook over its Cambridge Analytica actions and statements

 Several federal agencies have begun an investigation into Facebook’s actions surrounding data acquired by Cambridge Analytica, as well as the company’s public statements in the aftermath of the resulting scandal.

-According to The Washington Post, the FBI, the Securities and Exchange Commission, and the Federal Trade Commission have all been looking at how the UK company came to possess information about tens of millions of Facebook users, and the subsequent actions taken and statements made by Facebook.
+According to The Washington Post, the FBI, the Securities and Exchange Commission, and the Federal Trade Commission have all been looking at how the U.K. company came to possess information about tens of millions of Facebook users, and the subsequent actions taken and statements made by Facebook.

 “The emphasis has been on what Facebook has reported publicly about its sharing of information with Cambridge Analytica,” the Post wrote, citing sources familiar with the investigation, “whether those representations square with the underlying facts, and whether Facebook made sufficiently complete and timely disclosures to the public and investors about the matter.
 The Capitol Hill testimony of Facebook officials, including chief executive Mark Zuckerberg, also is being scrutinized as part of the probe, said people familiar with the federal inquiries.”